Ariemas/LocationAsk/README.md

 * locationask.request: Request the location of another player.
 * locationask.accept: Accept a location request from another player and share your location with them.

-## Dependencies
-The plugin requires a Paper server with API version 1.13 or higher.

 ## License
 This plugin is available under the MIT License.
 See the LICENSE file for more information.